Earth Crisis Blinkers

 It resonates a lot with me, as I’ve been frustrated by events & debates that either:

-- focus on the Climate Emergency, limiting the conversation to CO2 emissions and domestic / organisational contributions to global mitigation OR
+- focus on the Climate Emergency, limiting the conversation to CO2 emissions and domestic or organisational contributions to global mitigation OR

-- use the term ‘Climate Change’ or similar when the debate actually ranges in a muddled way across other Earth Crisis factors such as biodiversity loss or air pollution.
-Climate is used as a synecdoche or cover-all term for a wider systemic problem.
+- use the term ‘Climate Change’ or similar when the debate ranges across other Earth Crisis factors such as biodiversity loss or air pollution.
+Climate Change is used as a ‘synecdoche’ or cover-all term for a wider systemic problem.

 However, I found the factors around the Konietzko dial a little scarce, or unclear.
 I tried to combine my thinking about the nested systems to show Earth Crisis Blinkers — i.e. to name the Earth Crisis and show it in more detail, rather than to draw so much attention to the Carbon Tunnel Vision.